+6. Required Mitigations

-Required Mitigations With respect to Charging Demand, SCE currently offers "as-available" service the WDAT. oursuant to ouisuant to
+With respect to Charging Demand, SCE currently offers "as-available" service pursuant to the WDAT.

 H. SHORT-CIRCUIT DUTY RESULTS

 Short-circuit duty (SCD) studies were performed to determine the fault duty impact of adding the Phase II projects to the distribution system and to ensure system coordination.
 The fault duties were calculated with and without the projects to identify any equipment overstress conditions.
 Once overstressed circuit breakers are identified, the fault current contribution from each individual project in Phase II is determined.
 Each project in the cluster will be responsible for its share of the upgrade cost based on the rules set forth in Section 4 of the GIP.